S3-working-group/s3-practical-guide/docs/all.md

 ##### What's the Benefit of Explicitly Clarifying Requirements?

-Unless the way to address a particular driver is obvious, explicitly clarifying the intended outcome(s) and the enabling condition(s) you think should be established to achieve those outcomes, _before_ determining more specific solutions, will give you the following benefits:
+Unless the way to address a particular driver is obvious, explicitly clarifying the intended outcomes and the enabling conditions you think should be established to achieve those outcomes, _before_ determining more specific solutions, will give you the following benefits:

 -   **Encourages more intentionality**: When determining the requirement first, people are more likely to think consciously about how to address a driver, rather than acting based on reaction or habit, especially in novel and or complex situations.
 -   **Clarifies intent and direction**: By defining the outcome you seek and the conditions you deem suitable to establish, you anchor the intervention in shared understanding rather than assumption.